herebythere/baseboard/README.md

 If CSS had a reset button, it would be Baseboard.

-Check out this brutal [demo](https://taylor-vann.github.io/baseboard).
+Check out this [demo](https://taylor-vann.github.io/baseboard).
 It's as ugly as it should be.

 ##Details##

 Terrible, right?
 Now compare it to the same [page](https://taylor-vann.github.io/baseboard/example/plank.html) without Baseboard.
-Initial browser defaults go unnoticed *until* it's a problem.
-Baseboard attempts to remedy that.
-Instead of giving you fonts and colors, it gives you a clean cross-platform canvas for the most useful and semantic HTML5 elements.
+Initial browser defaults go unnoticed *until* it's a problem and Baseboard attempts to remedy that.
+It gives you a clean cross-platform canvas for the most useful and semantic HTML5 elements.

 Function, flow, and the user experience should be created by design teams, not libraries or boilerplates.
 Baseboard supports this philosophy and lets you begin from (almost) nothing.
 Less than 75 lines eliminate default styling.
 Less than 40 lines contain utility classes covering media queries, floats, and possibly the smallest responsive grid ever.